This guide has information to prepare you for working in construction in New Zealand.

 Domestic violence leave

-From 1 April 2019, employees affected by domestic violence (physical, sexual or psychological abuse) have the right to:
+Workers affected by domestic or family violence have the right to:

-- at least 10 days of paid domestic violence leave per year
+- up to 10 days paid domestic violence leave per year

 - ask for short-term flexible working arrangements for up to 2 months.

 Domestic or family violence means all forms of violence in family and intimate relationships.
 Domestic violence can be physical, sexual or psychological abuse.

 Domestic violence rights apply even if the domestic violence happened in the past.